senseexcel/senseexcel/README.md

 ![Connection Edit New Connection Property Panel Wizard](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Connection-New-Connection-Property-Panel-Wizard.png)

-This will open the Wizard process in the Sense Excel Propery Panel on the right side of your screen, prompt you to input necessary values and show detailed instructions.
+This will open the Wizard process in the Sense Excel Property Panel on the right side of your screen, prompt you to input required values and show detailed instructions.

 1. Connection Name: